Writing Good Stuff

 Second: why is having good content important?

-What's amazing about the web is that it empowers creative people.
-We can create something on our own, and share it with thousands around the world.
+What's impressive about the web is that it empowers creative people.
+We can create something on our own and share it with thousands worldwide.

-Like my son, we as writers have a lot of competition.
-If we want to rise above the fray, we need to write pieces that are different, compelling and unique.
+Similarly, we, as writers, have a lot of competition.
+If we want to rise above the fray, we need to write different, compelling, and unique pieces.

 I hope that the advice that follows inspires you to do just that.